|

 Meanwhile, I’ve fitted 4 x 12V white LEDs (a dollar a piece from Dick Smiths, NZ’s equivalent of

-smoothing capacitor.
+diodes and no smoothing capacitor.
 The old control box really is a junker but still it refuses to die!

 Now all I have to do is remember to fit the beam pointing the right way ... yup, you guessed it ...